Indiana Inmate Search

 Disenfranchised African Americans

-Corrections Expenditures (in millions)
+Corrections Expenditures (state/local)

 Indiana Parole Population